sebkst/after-math/README.md

 * try out formulas plugin in the _prototype_ directory (same install rocedure as below)
 * download our filters in the _bin_ directory
+* in _simplefilters_ : basic filters that take the RGB code and transform it with one function.
+Might not be very efficient, TODO is to rewrite them in the style of the ones in the rowfilter directory
+* in _rowfilter_ : filters that work with the entire row of pixels.
+More efficient (less calls to get_pixel function)

 HOW TO INSTALL the filters without gimptool-2.0 : simply copy the files from the bin/ directory into your own gimp plugin directory :